Updated: Dec 16, 2020

 The ultimate goal for a beginner runner is to make your runs easier and more enjoyable.
 This happens at different times for different runners, but strength training will definitely speed up the process.
 Strengthening your leg muscles will help increase your endurance, meaning you can run longer without feeling fatigued.
 Improving your upper-body strength can also boost your running efficiency.
 With a stronger core, you'll be able to maintain a stable upper body and better hold your form at the end of a run when you begin to fatigue.

-As an experienced runner, the goal is improving running performance.
+As an experienced runner, the goal is to improve running performance.
 Some runners are hesitant to strength-train because they think it will make them bulky and slower.
 However, strength training does just the opposite!
 Strength training is an essential supplement to a runner’s roadwork because it strengthens muscles and joints, which can improve performance.
 Strength training by incorporating weights into your regular exercise routine has been proven to increase speed and VO2 max.

-Whether you're looking to get faster, stronger, learn to enjoy running or lose weight, including strength training as part of your workout routine can help you achieve your goals.
+Whether you're looking to get faster, stronger, learn to enjoy running, or lose weight, including strength training as part of your workout routine can help you achieve your goals.

 To get all the benefits of strength training for running outlined above make sure you follow the guidelines below: